SyedFarooq2782/SCT_WD_3/README.md

 ## 💻 Made with passion and precision

-## ❤️ By Abdul Sammed as a part of Skill craft intern
+## By Syed Umar Farooq as a part of Skill craft intern !!!